TheAxeC/honoursproject-row-based-effects/src/explanation.md

 * math functions

 ## Recommended starting point
-start with changing typed.ml so it compiles then change `typing/`
+start with changing `syntax/typed.ml` so eff still compiles, afterwards change `typing/`.

+`exec_cmd` in `shell.ml` also needs to be changed as it implements the toplevel.